History of Slovenia: Ancient Celts and Romans

+During Roman times, the area was divided between Venetia et Histria (region X of Roman Italia in the classification of Augustus) and the imperial provinces Pannonia and Noricum.
+The Romans established strategic urban posts at Emona (Ljubljana), Poetovio (Ptuj), and Celeia (Celje); and constructed trade and military roads to connect Italy with Pannonia.
+Important Roman towns there included Emona, Celeia and Poetovio.
+Other important settlements were Nauportus, Neviodunum, Haliaetum, Atrans, and Stridon.

+In 394, the historic Battle of the Frigidus took place in the Vipava Valley, where Eastern Emperor Theodosius I defeated German usurper Eugenius.
+As the western empire weakened through the 5th and 6th centuries, the area was subject to invasions by the Huns and Germanic tribes during their incursions into Italy.
+To protect the Italian heartland the Romans built the Claustra Alpium Iuliarum (defensive line of towers and walls).

-During the Migration Period, the region suffered invasions of many barbarian armies, due to its strategic position as the main passage from the Pannonian Plain to the Italian Peninsula.
-Rome finally abandoned the region at the end of the 4th century.
+During the Migration Period (4th-9th century), the region suffered many barbarian invasions, due to its strategic position as the main passage from the Pannonian Plain to the Italian Peninsula.
+Rome abandoned the region at the end of the 4th century.
 Most cities were destroyed, while the remaining local population moved to the highland areas, establishing fortified towns.
 In the 5th century, the region was part of the Ostrogothic Kingdom, and was later contested between the Ostrogoths, the Byzantine Empire and the Lombards.